 As a private person, I can choose to ignore the security risk, but at work my employer needs to prioritize IT security to protect business interests.
 Employers need to understand the correlation and risks.

 Breaches via hacked passwords affect both large and small companies.
 The potential costs are not just financial, but also reputation.
 Password complexity rules, such as requiring upper-case letters, special characters or numbers can sound like a solution.
 Unfortunately, it often gives a false sense of security as people follow similar patterns when choosing passwords.

 Ultimately, preventing cyber-attacks is not the responsibility of individual employees.
 Let 2019 be the year where we stop blaming employees and require more of our authentication systems instead.
-A feasible solutions entails blacklisting the latest leaked lists to shift the burden away from end users.
-To learn more about password blacklisting, see Protecting your organization from the “Collection #1” leak.
+A feasible solutions entails blocking passwords from the latest leaked lists to shift the burden away from end users.
+To learn more about blocking breached passwords, see Protecting your organization from the “Collection #1” leak.